Overview

 Mouse models are considered a highly reliable system for confirming potential targets.
 Tumor cell line xenograft models are commonly utilized for in vivo validation of these targets due to their manageability, adaptability, and ability to mimic the genetic variations found in human tumors¹⁵.

-In vivo methods offer the advantage of confirming that a compound can interact with and impact the cellular target within a living organism¹⁶.
-Nonetheless, the validation of drug targets in live organisms can pose difficulties and consume a substantial amount of time.
-This process necessitates the employment of animal models, which might not consistently mirror human physiology and disease states¹⁷.
 In vitro techniques offer cost-effective, quicker, ethically sound, and less labor-intensive alternatives for assessing drug absorption.
 A significant drawback of in vitro drug validation is the challenge of applying the findings to real clinical scenarios¹⁸.
 An illustration of this is the lymphocyte transformation test, frequently employed in diagnosing drug hypersensitivity, which faces limitations in effectively translating T cell proliferation observed in vitro to the clinical context¹⁹.

-Artificial intelligence (AI) represents a sophisticated approach for identifying new targets and uncovering innovative drugs within biological networks.
-This is possible because these networks can robustly maintain and quantitatively assess the interactions between various components of cell systems associated with human diseases like cancer²².
-Machine learning methods enhance decision-making within the pharmaceutical field, improving the analysis of data in various applications such as QSAR analysis, identifying promising compounds, and creating new drug structures, all of which contribute to obtaining precise and reliable results²³.
+- Artificial intelligence (AI) represents a sophisticated approach for identifying new targets and uncovering innovative drugs within biological networks.
+This is possible because these networks can robustly maintain and quantitatively assess the interactions among various components of cellular systems associated with human diseases such as cancer²².

 See how Danaher Life Sciences can help